-This week we are focusing on using Jojoba Face Oil for Gua Sha Massage (If you are a Massage Professional, check out our in depth page about using jojoba oil as a massage medium).
+This week we are focusing on whether Jojoba Face Oil is good for Gua Sha Massage (If you are a Massage Professional, check out our in-depth page about using jojoba oil as a massage medium).
 We want to get to know our customers better and have you along for the ride!
-In our #HowDoYouHobaCare series we find out how/why individuals, professionals, and businesses use our HobaCare Jojoba – and showcase their lives, services, or products! (see list below for more in this series).
+In our #HowDoYouHobaCare series, we find out how/why individuals, professionals, and businesses use our HobaCare Jojoba – and showcase their lives, services, or products! (see list below for more in this series).

 Gua Sha has become hugely popular in the last few years, but it is certainly not a new practice.
 Can you tell us a little bit about its origins?